 The presence of pages with a 404 response code on our site is not a problem.
 If a page giving a 404 error has a relevant counterpart in our site, it would be logical to distribute the potential power of the relevant 404 pages within the site.
 In this case, permanent redirection to a relevant page in the site using 301 redirection method can be used as a solution in some scenarios.
 You can see 404 errors on your site in your Search Console account under the “Crawl Errors” section.

 500-server error codes are 500 and 503.
 Typically, the error in this response code range is directly from the server.
 It is generally the developer’s or server’s job to eliminate this problem.

-The most common of these is the 500 response code, which means “Internal Server Error ve and a general error message appears, indicating that the server is experiencing an unexpected situation that prevents it from fulfilling the request.
+The most common of these is the 500 response code, which means “Internal Server Error ve and a general error message appear, indicating that the server is experiencing an unexpected situation that prevents it from fulfilling the request.

-503 actually means that the service is unavailable and indicates to bots and visitors that the server cannot fulfill the request made at that time due to a downtime or overload.
+503 actually means that the service is unavailable and indicates to bots and visitors that the server cannot fulfill the request made at that time due to downtime or overload.
 It is possible to see all the errors that the server bots encounter through Google Search Console either.

 4) Site Speed Improvements as a Part of Technical SEO

 Site speed is an important factor for user experience.
 At the same time, it is crucial for technical SEO too.
 It is known that the page opening and loading speed of web pages has been important elements since 2010.
 However, as mentioned in the latest announcement published by Google on January 17, 2018, mobile site speed in the mobile-first indexing process is now a ranking factor.